 At TCS we believe in ongoing job-embedded professional learning through the support of coaches and Professional Learning Communities.
-We do not believe that sending isolated individuals to conferences results in lasting impact.
-Therefore, when possible, we organize learning opportunities at school to ensure lasting impact.
+Lasting impact results when educators engage in practices that focus on collective educator efficacy and learning in collaborative communities.
+To foster this learning we commit to structures that support collaboration and organize learning opportunities at school to ensure lasting impact.
 Individuals in leadership roles will attend conferences as needed to further their knowledge to support and train the rest of the staff.

 Support for Academic Teaching staff

 At TCS, we believe that everyone deserves a coach.
-Therefore, we have 7 Instructional Coaches that support staff in the areas of instruction, literacy, classroom environment, technology and DEI-J (diversity, equity, inclusion and justice).
+Therefore, we have Instructional Coaches that support staff in the areas of instruction, literacy, classroom environment, and technology.
 The coaches support teachers through individual coaching cycles, team coaching cycles, curriculum development and staff development sessions.

 Professional Learning Opportunities on campus

 - School-hosted professional learning

 Each year we host different workshops offered by outside organizations that are open to staff to apply to attend.
 Some examples of workshops we have hosted are: Cognitive Coaching, WIDA International Institute , Child Protection Level I training, and Restorative Justice Level 1 Training.

 - Professional Learning Days